ckay314/ANTEATR/README.md

 7: CME shape ratio delta_CA [unitless]
 8: CME magnetic field strength [G]
 9: Flux rope C parameter
+10: Log10 of CME temperature in K [unitless]

 Note that the magnetic field strength corresponds to the parameter B0 used in our magnetic field model, which then can be used to calculate the toroidal and poloidal field strengths given deltaCS, C, and tau.